kenwarner/battleship/instructions.md

 # Software Engineering Assignment

 As part of our hiring process we would like to get a sense of your technical abilities and how you go about writing software.
 We would like you to spend approximately 2 hours total on this assignment.
-Under no circumstances should you spend longer than 4 hours (if you misrepresent the amount of time you spend you will likely underperform in a subsequent interview round, and waste both our time and yours, so please stick to under 4 hours).
+Under no circumstances should you spend longer than 4 hours.
 There is far more work involved than is reasonable to complete in the allotted time: **we do not expect you to finish**.
 We would like to see how you work, what corners you cut, what polish you apply, where you focus, and the overall approach you take as part of this assignment.
 (You are welcome to break up the 2 hours of work however you see fit: all in one go, two one-hour sessions, four half-hour sessions, etc.)

 ## Instructions